laanwj/mesa/README.md

 Etnaviv Mesa fork
 =================

 Open source GLES1/2 driver for Vivante GPU hardware.
+It is capable of running most of the glmark tests and some games.
+This driver has been used to run glquake and d2x and other GLES games so it should be fairly stable.
+There may still be quite a few rendering bugs, specific bug reports are very welcome.

 This is being maintained as a set of patches on top of the Mesa main repository.
 Expect frequent rebases while in this phase of development.